diazelena325/contactform/devPostBackend.md

 });
 ```

+## Github Code:

 The backend is located on this github location:

 ## Try on LocalHost

 Ok, we are ready to test locally.

-1. start the backend with npm run start
+1. start the backend with npm run mailstart
 2. start the frontend with npm run start
-3. Write the message and press sent, it should send succesfully.
+3. Write the message and press submit, it should send succesfully.

 <images of the frontend>